elegant-scipy/elegant-scipy/markdown/ch6.markdown

 the necessary computations.
 Because we are using a small graph of fewer than 300 nodes, this is feasible.
 However, for larger graphs, it would fail.

-In what follows, we will analyze the dependency graph for packages in the Python Package Index, or PyPI, which contains over 75 thousand packages.
-To hold the Laplacian matrix for this graph would take up $8 \left(75 \times 10^3\right)^2 = 45 \times 10^9$ bytes, or 45GB, of RAM.
-If you add to that the adjacency, symmetric adjacency, pseudoinverse, and, say, two temporary matrices used during calculations, you climb up to 270GB, beyond the reach of most desktop computers.
+For example, one might want to analyse the relationships between libraries listed on the Python Package Index, or PyPI, which contains over one hundred thousand packages.
+Holding the Laplacian matrix for this graph would take up $8 \left(100 \times 10^3\right)^2 = 8 \times 10^10$ bytes, or 80GB,
+of RAM.
+If you add to that the adjacency, symmetric adjacency, pseudoinverse, and, say, two temporary matrices used during calculations, you climb up to 480GB, beyond the reach of most desktop computers.

 "Ha!", some of you might be thinking.
 "Ha!
 My desktop has 512GB of RAM!
 It would make short work of this so-called 'large' graph!"